HEPTACOM/heptaconnect-docs/HowToBeAHeptaConnectDatasetDeveloper.md

 }
 ```

-It is important to use the base class `DatasetEntity` and use `protected` fields for internal processing in HEPTAConnect to work.
+It is important to use the base class `DatasetEntity` and use `protected` fields for internal processing in HEPTAconnect to work.

 There are supporting classes to build up structures to use throughout any dataset.
 As internationalization (i18n) faces everyone during a data transport we offer helpful types to make translatable fields easier to handle.